python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/installing-and-using-python.md

     [![Step 3](/static/images/content/python-on-windows/recommended_install_3.png)](/static/images/content/python-on-windows/recommended_install_3.png)

 4. Then click the big "Install Now" button.
-Aside from adding Python to PATH, the rest of the installer defaults are usually fine, so there's no need to customize the installation unless you want to.
+Aside from adding Python to PATH, the rest of the installer defaults are usually fine, so there's no need to customize the installation unless you have a specific reason to.

     [![Step 4](/static/images/content/python-on-windows/recommended_install_4.png)](/static/images/content/python-on-windows/recommended_install_4.png)